misutesu-desu/MudaRemote/README.md

 5.  **👁️ Monitor the Console:**  Keep an eye on the console for real-time bot activity, logs, and claimed characters! 👀

-6.  **📜 Logging:**  Bot activity is logged to the console output.
-Copy and paste for saving logs if needed. ✍️
+6.  **📜 Logging:**  Bot activity is logged to the console output and to a `logs.txt` file in the same directory as the script.
+Check `logs.txt` for a persistent record of bot actions. ✍️

 ---